 All financial companies need to share customer’s personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customer’s personal information; the reasons Bank of Clarke County chooses to share; and whether you can limit this sharing.
+In the section below, we list the reasons financial companies can share their customer’s personal information; the reasons Bank of Clarke chooses to share; and whether you can limit this sharing.

 Reasons we can share your personal information